RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/webhooks.md

 RevenueCat will send `POST` requests to your server, in which the body will be a JSON representation of the notification.
 Your server should return a **200 status code**.
 Any other status code will be considered a failure by our backend.
 RevenueCat will retry later (up to 5 times) with an increasing delay (5, 10, 20, 40, and 80 minutes).
 After 5 retries, we will stop sending notifications.

 If you're receiving a webhook it's important to respond quickly so you don't accidentally run over a timeout limit.
 We recommend that apps defer processing until after the response has been sent.

+> 📘 Multiple webhook integrations per project
+>
+> You can set up multiple webhook integrations per project – for example, if you use a different backend for production and sandbox/testing, you can set up two webhook integrations, filtered to the respective environment.

 # Webhook Events